 Thank you for staying with me.
 I hope everyone is staying healthy and practicing proper social distancing.

-Trayson is an adventure seeker, explorer, Jeeper, and photographer that has called Oklahoma, Washington State, Florida and Colorado home.
+Trayson is an adventure seeker, explorer, an award winning and published photographer that has called Oklahoma, Washington State, Florida and Colorado home.
 He currently resides in Oklahoma City.

 About This Blog